-On April 2, 2020, the Company closed on its new senior secured revolving credit facility pursuant to the Credit Agreement with Standard Chartered, which allows the Company to borrow up to \$130.0 million, and matures on March 26, 2021 with an optional 60-day extension subject to certain conditions and the payment of a 0.25% extension fee.
-Borrowings under the Credit Agreement shall bear interest at either the alternate base rate or LIBOR plus 2.00%, and the Company is required to pay a 0.25% commitment fee on the average daily unused portion of the revolving credit facility under the Credit Agreement.
+On April 2, 2020, the Company closed on its new senior secured revolving credit facility pursuant to the Credit Agreement with Standard Chartered, which allowed the Company to borrow up to \$130.0 million, and matures on March 26, 2021.
+Borrowings under the Credit Agreement bear interest at either the alternate base rate or LIBOR plus 2.00%, and the Company is required to pay a 0.25% commitment fee on the average daily unused portion of the revolving credit facility under the Credit Agreement.
 The Credit Agreement is secured by substantially all of the Company's assets and includes certain financial covenants as well as a change of control provision.
 On April 2, 2020, the Company borrowed \$95.0 million under the Credit Agreement and utilized the funds to (i) repay the outstanding balance of \$16.8 million under the Wells Fargo Credit Agreement, (ii) fully redeem and discharge \$55.0 million in aggregate principal amount of the Unsecured Senior Notes and pay related interest, and (iii) for general corporate purposes.
 The Wells Fargo Credit Agreement was terminated in connection with the repayment of the outstanding balance.
 On April 29, 2020, the Company borrowed an additional \$35.0 million under the Credit Agreement, which is the remaining portion of availability, providing the Company with greater financial flexibility.
-As of April 29, 2020, the Company had borrowings outstanding of \$130.0 million under the Credit Agreement and a cash balance in excess of \$45 million.
-These amounts reflect a net positive cash impact from customer prepayments of \$11.8 million.
+As of December 31, 2020, the Company had borrowings outstanding of \$130.0 million under the Credit Agreement and a cash balance of \$21.0 million.
+These amounts reflect a net positive cash impact from customer prepayments of \$9.3 million.